 In accordance with federal regulations, some segments along the pipeline have been designated as High Consequence Areas.
-We have developed supplemental assessments and prevention plans for these highly populated areas with transmission pipelines.
+We have developed supplemental assessments and prevention plans for these highly populated areas with transmission pipelines termed Integrity Management Plans (IMP).

 PIPELINE MARKERS ALONG RIGHT OF WAYS AND EASEMENTS